Åmli Municipality: Economy

-Lumbering in Åmli provides for about 12% of the old Aust-Agder county's total timber production making it the third most import source of timber in Aust-Adger (after Froland and Birkenes).
+Lumber production in Åmli provides for about 12% of the old Aust-Agder county's total timber production making it the third most import source of timber in Aust-Adger (after Froland and Birkenes).
 Agriculture, including sheep husbandry, provides a minor contribution to the economy.

 Electrical power is generated by a hydroelectric plant at Flatefoss, which regulates the level of the lake, Nelaug.

 The newspaper Åmliavisa has been published in Åmli since 2008.

 Transportation

 The main road through Åmli is the north–south Norwegian National Road 41.
 Other roads include Norwegian County Road 412, Norwegian County Road 413, and Norwegian County Road 415.
 There are also two railway lines running through southern Åmli: the main Sørlandsbanen railway line which stops at Nelaug Station and the branch line Arendalsbanen which terminates at Nelaug Station, but also stops at Flaten Station.